syncfusion-content/flutter-docs/Flutter/XlsIO/working-with-workbook.md

 //Creates a new instance for workbook.
 Workbook workbook = new Workbook();

-//Save the workbook in file system as XLSX format workbook.save('Output.xlsx');
+//Save the workbook in file system as XLSX format. workbook.save('Output.xlsx');

-//Dispose the instance of workbook workbook.dispose();
+//Dispose the instance of workbook. workbook.dispose();

 {% endhighlight %}